Sunday, February 10, 2019

 • White oval: My shadow

-• The right side is part of the background of photo #8.
+Part of the background of photo #8

-- Continuation to the right of the lower pic is photo #10.
+- Continuation to the right of the lower pic is

 10) (Continuation to the right of photo #9)